ylkew/coursera-gamification/week-02-notes.md

 * Just PBLs (points, badges, leaderboards)
 * Game theory

 ## What is gamification?

 * __Listen__ to what games can teach us
 * __Learning__ from game deisgn )and psychology, management, marketing, economics)
 * __Appreciating__ fun

 ## What is a game?

-Ludwig Wittgenstein beleived you cannot bound the concept of a game
+Ludwig Wittgenstein beleived you cannot bound the concept of a game.

 Bernard Suits beleived we can define every possible game based on three precepts:

 	* Pre-lusory goal
 	* Constitutive rules
 	* Lusory attitude